 IVC is a two-year community college offering a total of 71 degree programs, including 8 transfer majors and 55 certificate programs and is accredited by the Accrediting Commission for Community and Junior Colleges of the Western Association of Schools and Colleges.
 IVC enrolls approximately 8,000 students each semester.
 80% of students are Hispanic and many are first generation college students.
 Approximately 62% of graduating seniors enroll at IVC immediately after graduation.
 Through its wide-ranging transfer majors, IVC has trained generations of local professional and technicians.
-Career technical opportunities at IVC include the traditional programs, such as Automotive Technology, Building Construction Technology, and Welding Technology; but IVC has also developed new programs related to the burgeoning renewable energy industry including solar technicians and energy appraisers.
+Career technical opportunities at IVC include the traditional programs, such as Automotive Technology, Building Construction Technology, and Welding Technology.
 Twelve apprenticeship programs with the Imperial Irrigation District are training the new generation of journeymen in electrical trades.

 The average age of the full-time students at IVC is twenty-three and the average age of the part-time student is twenty-seven.
 Students declare their educational goal when they apply to IVC.
 As of the fall 2010, 88% of students were Latino.
-An average of 42.8% of students expressed their desire to transfer to a four-year college after IVC; 14.1% of students expressed a wish to pursue technical field career; 10.1% seek an AA/AS degree;
+An average of 42.8% of students expressed their desire to transfer to a four-year college after IVC; 14.1% of students expressed a wish to pursue technical field career; 10.1% seek an AA/AS degree; and 6.6%

-and 6.6% desire to increase their basic skills, GED, etc. The remaining 26.4% did not express any educational goals.
+6.6 percent desire to increase their basic skills, General Educational Development (GED), etc. The remaining 26.4 percent did not express any educational goals.